Cyndy Brucato: Early broadcasting career

-After getting her start at WDIO-TV in Duluth, Minnesota, in the mid 1970s, Brucato garnered respect in the late 1970s as a hard hitting, no-nonsense reporter at WCCO-TV in Minneapolis-St. Paul, followed by WBBM-TV in Chicago.
+After getting her start at WDIO-TV in Duluth, Minnesota, in the mid-1970s, Brucato garnered respect in the late 1970s as a hard hitting, no-nonsense reporter at WCCO-TV in Minneapolis-St. Paul, followed by WBBM-TV in Chicago.
 Amid much fanfare, KSTP-TV brought her back to Minnesota in 1979 as a news co-anchor alongside Ron Magers.
 They were the Twin Cities' top-rated news team—an era unparalleled at the station.
 After Magers' departure in 1981, she was paired with Stan Turner for most of the next five years, with a short stint sitting next to Bob Vernon.

 In 1986, Brucato sought a news anchor position in Boston.
 Although a move never transpired, KSTP management decided to pull Cyndy off-air for the months remaining on her contract.
 After her non-compete agreement with Channel 5 expired, she briefly moved to KARE in 1987.
 She gave featured reports under the heading 'Cyndy's Notebook'.

 Gubernatorial press secretary

-From 1990-1996, Brucato served as Deputy Chief of Staff, Director of Communications and Press Secretary for Republican Minnesota Governor Arne Carlson.
+From 1990 to 1996, Brucato served as Deputy Chief of Staff, Director of Communications and Press Secretary for Republican Minnesota Governor Arne Carlson.
 She also served as Director of Communications for the Minnesota Department of Transportation and as Communications Director for Republican Norm Coleman.

 Establishment of public relations firm

-During the next eight years, Brucato was President and Chief Consultant of Brucato & Halliday Ltd., a Minnesota-based public relations company.
+During the next eight years, Brucato was president and Chief Consultant of Brucato & Halliday Ltd., a Minnesota-based public relations company.
 Her business was certified by the Women's Business Enterprise National Council, the nation's leading advocate of women-owned businesses.